Sammakka Saralamma Jatara 2026 Dates, Timings & Complete Festival Schedule – Medaram

 Nilvettu Bangaram

-Devotees offer jaggery equal to their body weight after their wishes come true.
+Devotees offer jaggery equal to their body weight after fulfillment of vows.

 Animal offerings

-In remote tribal communities, rooster offerings (flying chickens) symbolize calming the deity as Sammakka arrives.
+In certain tribal traditions, rooster offerings symbolize calming the deity’s divine energy.

 • Health